 A graduate certificate program is a program of study requiring at least three graduate courses and not fewer than 12 semester hours or 16 quarter hours of graduate credit.
 In the College of Professional Studies (CPS), the number of credits for a certificate varies from 16 quarter hours to 30 quarter hours.
 Successful completion of such a certificate program will be recorded on the student’s transcript.
 Appropriate graduate credits taken as part of a graduate certificate program may be counted toward a graduate degree, at the discretion of the graduate degree program.

 All students admitted to a certificate program must satisfy the general requirements for admission as a graduate student and the requirements for the specific certificate program.

 Procedures for the Approval of New Certificate Programs

-New certificate programs are developed following the procedure outlined in the Guidelines for New Degree Programs found in the Office of the Provost website.
+New certificate programs are developed following the procedure outlined in the Guidelines for New Degree Programs found on the Office of the Provost website.

 Procedures for Certificate Program Review

 Certificate programs will be reviewed in the context of departmental reviews.
-Information about these reviews can be found in the Office of the Provost website.
+Information about these reviews can be found on the Office of the Provost website.

 Except as indicated herein, certificate programs shall be subject to the same regulations and procedures as master’s degree programs.